How to piss off Irish People – (as a tourist)

 English is the main language spoken due to years of colonisation, but there are still Irish-speaking parts of the country in existence today.
 These are known as ‘Gaeltacht Areas'.

 I get it Irish politics is not exactly easy.
-And most people who ask this question are just curious, but my god, since Brexit I have lost count the number of times I have been asked a United Ireland.
+And most people who ask this question are just curious, but my god, since Brexit, I have lost countof the number of times I have been asked about a United Ireland.

 It's like people didn't even realise the Republic of Ireland existed before the border became a hot topic.

-We were just seen as part of the UK, and don't get me wrong, I am glad that finally, after a 100+ years of independence,the world is aware of our little country.
+We were just seen as part of the UK, and don't get me wrong, I am glad that finally, after 100+ years of independence, the world is aware of our little country.

 But sometimes it is treated as it is part of our personality, like every individual Irish person thinks about it every minute of the day.

 Spoiler Alert: We don't.
-Irish people, both North and South have a lot more problems to be worrying about.
-For example, the country is experiencing an insane cost of living crisis and there are barely any houses to go around.
+Irish people, both North and South, have a lot more problems to worry about.
+For example, the country is experiencing an insane cost-of-living crisis, and there are barely any houses to go around.

 Personally, I would love to see the North and South become one again (with unity from all those who live on the island), but only if it could be done is a peaceful way.